-3. Our search firm got us to the top of Google in three weeks!
+“Our search firm got us to the top of Google in 3 weeks!”

 At least, that’s what they’re telling you.

-How many new site visitors you’re getting, and how many of them are responding to your call to action—signing up for your newsletter, watching a video, reading an article?
+How many new site visitors are getting, how many stick around for longer than a few seconds, and most importantly: how many of them are responding to your call to action—signing up for your newsletter, watching a video, reading an article?
 What did it cost you to get those unique actions?

 Divide what you paid your SEO consultant by the number of “next steps” visitors actually took.

-You can always buy more customers by dropping your prices.
+Sure, you can always buy more customers by dropping your prices.

-But can your business can make money at that price?
+Think about it.
+How can your business can make money at that price?

-Will they happily pay higher prices after that initial purchase?
+And will customers happily pay higher prices after that initial purchase?